• Home

 Colorful paper banners (papel picado) with sugar skull designs for Hispanic Heritage Month

-• Attach the banners to string and hang in your classroom!
+• Attach the banners to string and you’re ready to hang them in your classroom!

-You can save time and print your banners using this Mexican Folk Crafts set!
+Don’t have time to make DIY banners?
+You can also choose to save time and print your banners instead, using this Mexican Folk Crafts set!
 Students will also learn about alebrijes, Mexican embroidery, and Talavera patterns!

 Mexican Folk Art crafts and coloring pages, alebrijes, Mexican embroidery, Talavera patterns, and bunting banners (papel picado) for Hispanic Heritage Month, Cinco de Mayo, or Dia de los Muertos